kaust-rc/noor-gpu/_posts/2017-02-07-vasp-on-gpu.md

 ---
 layout: post
 title: "VASP on noor-gpu"
-date: 2016-08-19 16:25:06 -0700
+date: 2017-02-07 16:25:06 -0700
 comments: false
 ---

 # VASP on GPU

-You can run version 5.4.1, ```module load vasp/5.4.1/openmpi-1.10.2-intel-2015```, on one of our GPU nodes.
-Our tests showed a speedup of 2-5x.
+You can run version 5.4.1, ```module load vasp/5.4.1/openmpi-1.10.4-intel-2016```, on one of our GPU nodes.
+Our tests showed a speedup of 2x to 5x.
 You get the best performance gains for medium to large systems.
 We ran tests on three 16-cores node for pure CPU calculations while we ran the GPU test on three eight GPU nodes.
 The pure CPU test used 48 MPI ranks while the GPU test used only 24 ranks, one per GPU.

 Today's limit is that you can use at most as many ranks as GPU cards on the node.
 We're working with NVIDIA to allow using more ranks than available GPU cards.